 - Thread the other shelves on top of the all-thread, down the length of the unit.

 - Using your hand (or perhaps a rubber mallet), snap the shelves into place.

 - Tighten the nuts while pressing together on the individual shelves, so as to secure the unit against wobbling, and you’ll have a shelf that should be sturdy enough to handle whatever you give it, while still remaining light enough to be portable.

 For basic materials, this bookshelf shouldn’t cost you more than about $70, and could cost you significantly less.
 From start to finish, you should be able to finish the entire project easily in one afternoon.

 The most important thing to remember while working on any DIY project is this: Take things slowly.
 Measure multiple times before cutting or drilling, and never move on to the following steps before you’re sure that you’ve got everything where it needs to be.

 If you rush the project, fail to properly align connections, or attempt to ‘eye-ball’ certain steps, all that you’ll end up with is a pile of expensive wood scraps.
 Save yourself some time, money, and energy, and be cautious enough to ensure that you get your DIY bookshelf right on your first try.
 Also, whenever using power tools, be sure to take all necessary safety precautions.
 A shelf isn’t worth risking your life over.

 So, get those books out of the boxes, up off of the ground, and out of your storage space.
-A DIY bookshelf is an easy and elegant way to flaunt your knowledge—not just by showing off the books you’ve read, but also by demonstrating your impressive furniture-building skills.
+Building diy built in bookshelves is an easy and elegant way to flaunt your knowledge—not just by showing off the books you’ve read, but also by demonstrating your impressive furniture-building skills.